-The negatively charged nitrogen vacancy (NV-) center in diamond is a point defect, that has attracted significant attention in the recent years.
-Its bright optical transition with the zero phonon line of 1.945 eV [1, 2] and the existence of intersystem crossing provides a good mechanism for initialization and read out of a defect's spin state [3].
+The negatively charged nitrogen-vacancy (NV-) center in diamond is a point defect that has attracted significant attention in recent years.
+Its bright optical transition with the zero-phonon line of 1.945 eV [1,2] and the existence of an intersystem crossing provide a good mechanism for initialization and readout of a defect's spin state [3].
 The ground state of the NV- center is a spin triplet and is sensitive to magnetic and electric fields, as well as to strain [4-6], which makes the defect useful for metrological applications [7-9].
-The long lifetime of the ground state coherence [10] together with the fast optical initialization and readout renders the NV center interesting for quantum information purposes [11, 12].
-Recently fault tolerant universal geometric single-qubit gates [13] have been achieved both using optical [14, 15] and microwave [16, 17] control of the spin.
+The long lifetime of the ground state coherence [10] together with the fast optical initialization and readout renders the NV center interesting for quantum information purposes [11,12].
+Recently, fault-tolerant universal geometric singlequbit gates [13] have been achieved using both optical [14,15] and microwave [16,17] control of the spin.
 Scaling up to many NV spins is still an issue, as it is challenging to couple the defect spins [18-20].
-On the other hand, numerous experiments have been performed on multiqubit registers that include the NV center electron spin coupled to the nearby 13C nuclear spins through the hyperfine interaction [21-26].
+On the other hand, numerous experiments have been performed on multiqubit registers that include the NV center electron spin coupled to the nearby 13 C nuclear spins through the hyperfine interaction [21-26].
 Such a configuration allows the use of the longer coherence time of the nuclear spin to preserve the quantum state during times exceeding the T_2^ of the electron spin.
-This can then be used for distributed quantum computation with electron-nuclear quantum registers [27] or to gain increased sensitivity in metrological applications of NV centers [28].
+This can then be used for distributed quantum computation with electronnuclear quantum registers [27] or to gain increased sensitivity in metrological applications of NV centers [28].
 From this perspective the feasibility of universal control of the state of such registers becomes important.
 The existing experiments described in the literature [29] allow fast microwave control of the electron spin, as well as fast entangling CNOT or CPHASE gates controlled with the state of the nuclear spin.
-At the same time performing single qubit gates on the nuclear spins that are relatively close to the electron spin still required radio frequency pulses, that weakly couple to the nuclear spins due to their low gyromagnetic ratio [30].
+At the same time performing single-qubit gates on the nuclear spins that are relatively close to the electron spin still required radio frequency pulses that weakly couple to the nuclear spins due to their low gyromagnetic ratio [30].

-Our work is motivated by the fact that the hyperfine interaction between the nearest neighbour 13C nuclear spin and an NV center provides a nuclear spin splitting of the order of 130 MHz [31, 32], which allows for universal holonomic [13] single and two-qubit gates on the two-qubit register, assisted by hyperfine interaction.
+Our work is motivated by the fact that the hyperfine interaction between the nearest-neighbor 13C nuclear spin and an NV center provides a nuclear spin splitting on the order of 130 MHz [31,32], which allows for universal holonomic [13] single- and two-qubit gates on the two-qubit register, assisted by hyperfine interaction.
 The key enabling idea is to use a magnetic field to mix the electronic states $|-1\rangle$ and $|0\rangle$.
 In this case the quantization axis for the nuclear spin will depend on the state of the electron spin.
-We will show that this implies that electronic transitions between different hyperfine levels are no longer forbidden by nuclear spin selection rules and can efficiently be driven by microwaves.
-This should result in a speed-up compared to the existing schemes and provide universal control of the register, requiring application of microwave-only pulses and making use of the relatively stronger electron magnetic dipolar transitions.
+We show that this implies that electronic transitions between different hyperfine levels are no longer forbidden by nuclear spin selection rules and can efficiently be driven by microwaves.
+This should result in a speedup compared to the existing schemes and provide universal control of the register, requiring application of microwave-only pulses and making use of the relatively stronger electron magnetic dipolar transitions.

 This paper is structured as follows.
-In section II we will consider our scheme in the leading order of perturbation theory, providing a more detailed treatment in the Appendix A. In section III we will discuss how one could initialize and read out the state of the two-qubit register.
-Section IV will be concerned with the construction of the pulses for universal quantum computing on the two-qubit system.
+In Sec.
+II we consider our scheme in the leading order of perturbation theory, providing a more detailed treatment in Appendix A. In Sec.
+III we discuss how one could initialize and read out the state of the two-qubit register.
+Section IV is concerned with the construction of the pulses for universal quantum computing on the two-qubit system.